finos/fdc3-desktop-agent/README.md

 The extension makes the FDC3 API available to all pages loaded in Chrome (except incongnito pages - where the extension does not run).
 This API will be kept up to date with the developing FDC3 standards.

 ### app directory
 The extension uses an app directory hosted at [https://appd.kolbito.com](https://appd.kolbito.com) by default.
-This can be overridden in the code (see below).
+This can be overridden in the options panel for the extension.
 The extension also works without a directory.

-The directory is not currently open source, but it is public for reads.
-If you want to get something added to the directoy, please file an issue to this project.
+The default directory is not currently open source, but it is public for reads.
+If you want to get something added, please file an issue to this project.

 ### Intent Resolution
 When an intent is raised that has multiple possible providers, the extension will bring up a dialog in the Chrome tab raising the intent and present the apps available.
 This list may include apps from the app directory as well as apps running that have registered intents with the extension (they don't need to be in the app directory).